Last updated on December 26th, 2020

 You can technically use any type of lens for HDR.
 But a few things to factor is who or what your subject will be.

-The most common HDR photos come from wide-angle lenses.
-You can use prime wide-angle lens that has only one focal length.
-Or you can use a zoom lens.
-I’m usually doing HDR with my Tamron 24-70 mm lens.
+The most common HDR photos come from wide-angle, zoom lenses.
+You can also a use prime, wide-angle lens that has only one focal length.
+I’m usually doing HDR photography with my Tamron 24-70 mm lens.

 There are plenty of software that can merge bracketed photos to create an HDR photo.

 Photoshop and Lightroom both have HDR merging abilities, but it’s basic and the quality is lackluster.
-They don’t provide much user options to manually adjust the image.
+They don’t provide many user options to manually adjust the image.

 Prepare Your Camera